EUROPEAN CRYPTO LICENSING SUPPORT. MARKETS IN CRYPTO ASSETS REGULATION – MICA.

 Key Players in Lithuania’s Crypto Landscape

 More recently, in May 2024, Robinhood Europe, UAB, a subsidiary of the US-listed broker Robinhood Markets, Inc. (NASDAQ: HOOD), was granted the first Lithuanian CASP license under the new MiCA Regulation.
 This license is EU passportable, enabling Robinhood to offer crypto-related services across the entire European Union and European Economic Area (EU/EEA).
-ECOVIS ProventusLaw has played important role in supporting Robinhood’s crypto operations in Europe since 2023, when Robinhood Europe, UAB was initially incorporated and registered as a VASP in Lithuania.
+ECOVIS ProventusLaw has played important role in legal support of Robinhood’s operations in Europe since 2023, when Robinhood Europe, UAB was initially incorporated and registered as a VASP in Lithuania.
 The new EU passportable CASP license replaces the previous national VASP registration, significantly extending Robinhood’s reach across the EU without requiring additional licensing in other EU jurisdictions.

 MiCA Implementation Roadmap